 Transgender Health Care Team

-- Medical care providers: physicians, nurse practitioners
+- Medical care providers: primary care and gynecological physicians and nurse practitioners

 - Care managers to assist with navigating resources and overcoming barriers such as insurance/financial or other concerns

 The team works closely to provide students with the most ethical and comprehensive assessment, consultation, and care.
 We provide recommendations and collaborate with you to develop a care plan.

 How can I schedule an appointment at Student Health?